paylike/api-docs/README.md

 }
 ```

-Supply a name if your developing a third party app.
+Supply a name if you are developing a third party app.
 It will then be shown
 instead of the app's key (which you should always keep secret).

 ```js